elesto-dao/elesto/docs/Explanation/ADR/adr-007-revocation-lists.md

 Credentials are part of our daily interactions; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and concert tickets are used to assert that we can attend an event.

-It is often useful for a credential issuer of a [verfiable credential](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) to link to a location where a verifier can check to see if a credential has been revoked.
+It is helpful for a credential issuer of a [verifiable credential](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) (VC) to provide a location where a verifier can check to see if a credential has been revoked.

-This document specifies the support for revocation lists, based on the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) report.
+This document specifies support for a native implementation of revocation lists that are based on the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) report.
+This report details a strong privacy-preserving, space-efficient, and high-performance mechanism for publishing the revocation status of VCs.

 ## Context

 The self-sovereign identity (SSI) approach to tackling the identity and privacy challenge has gained momentum in recent years.
-Coupled with distributed ledger technology (DLT) technology, the SSI approach has captured the attention of both the private and public sectors.
+Coupled with distributed ledger technology (DLT) technology, the SSI approach has captured the attention of the private and public sectors.

-The SSI approach relies on two building blocks: decentralized identifiers (DID) and verifiable credentials (VCs).
-This architecture decision record (ADR) describes a method to leverage public verifiable credentials in a Cosmos SDK-based blockchain to provide support for revocation lists.
+The SSI approach relies on two building blocks: decentralized identifiers (DID) and VCs.
+This architecture decision record (ADR) describes a method to leverage public VCs in Cosmos SDK-based blockchains to provide support for revocation lists.

 ## Decision

+By leveraging public verifiable credentials (PVCs) and a credential definition schema, the Elesto node will offer native support for revocation lists.

-We introduce a credential definition that can be used by a credential issuer to publish one or more revocation lists.
-Each revocation lists is encoded in a [public verifiable credential](adr-006-public-verifiable-credential.md#public-verifiable-credential-pvc).
+This ADR introduces a credential definition for use by a credential issuer to publish one or more revocation lists.
+Each revocation list is encoded in a [public verifiable credential (PVC)](adr-006-public-verifiable-credential.md#public-verifiable-credential-pvc).

-The credential issuer will be responsible to track the index of the credential that it issues.
+The credential issuer will be responsible for creating, maintaining, and tracking an index of the credentials that it issues.

-The revocation list model is an implementation of the [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) report.
+The revocation list model is an implementation of the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/) privacy-preserving, space-efficient, and high-performance mechanism for publishing the revocation status of VCs.

-The credential schema is the following:
+The credential definition is defined by this JSON-formatted schema:

 ```json
 {